 poetry¶

-makes versioning your tools and distributing them super easy.
+TL;DR: poetry makes versioning your tools and distributing them super easy.

 When we're building tools, we often depend on dozens of libraries.
 Those libraries can change!
 If you return to your tool in 2 years, you may find that installing newer versions of the dependencies breaks your original work.